MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiasession-findinlineframesbyaddr.md

 ---
-description: "Retrieves an enumeration that allows a client to iterate through all of the inline frames on a given address."
+description: "IDiaSession::findInlineFramesByAddr retrieves an enumeration that allows a client to iterate through all of the inline frames on a given address."
 title: "IDiaSession::findInlineFramesByAddr | Microsoft Docs"
 ms.date: "11/04/2016"
 ms.topic: "reference"